A summary of mainstream reporting, plus the facts and perspectives it leaves out. A more honest account of each story.

 Back to all stories

-Chicago Man Charged With Arson, Hate Crime For Grant Park Cross Burning
+Chicago Man Charged With Hate Crime And Arson For Grant Park Cross Burning

-Chicago police charged 21-year-old Merlin Lu with arson and hate-crime counts Thursday after a burning cross in Grant Park damaged city property on June 9, officials said.[1]
+Twenty-one-year-old Merlin Lu was charged Thursday with arson and multiple hate-crime counts after Chicago police say he burned a cross that damaged city property in Grant Park on June 9.[1]

-He was booked on felony counts of arson and damage to property between $500 and $10,000, two felony hate-crime counts, and four misdemeanors including cross burning to intimidate.[1]
-Chicago police say a surveillance image released last week showed the suspect fleeing the scene before they identified Lu.[1]
-Lu is scheduled for a detention hearing Thursday at the Cook County Criminal Courthouse, and police provided no details about potential bond or pretrial release conditions.[1]
+Prosecutors charged Lu with felony counts of arson and damage to property worth between $500 and $10,000, two felony hate-crime counts, and four misdemeanors including cross burning to intimidate.[1]
+Chicago police said a surveillance image released before the arrest showed a suspect fleeing the scene, and officials identified Lu as the alleged perpetrator.[1]
+Lu was scheduled for a detention hearing on Thursday, June 18; officials provided no additional details on bond or pretrial release conditions.[1]

 1. CBS News